khyathivardhan18/khyathivardhan18/README.md

    A results-driven graduate 🎓 from Cleveland State University with a strong foundation in data technologies 💻, specializing in data analysis 📊, engineering ⚙️, and database administration 🗄️.
 I leverage expertise in SQL 💽, Python 🐍, Power BI, and cloud platforms (AWS ☁️ & OCI ☁️) to build scalable and innovative data solutions.

-... (rest of your README content)

-##   🚀 Driving Data Solutions in the Cloud

-   A results-driven graduate 🎓 from Cleveland State University with a strong foundation in data technologies 💻, specializing in data analysis 📊, engineering ⚙️, and database administration 🗄️.
-I leverage expertise in SQL 💽, Python 🐍, Power BI, and cloud platforms (AWS ☁️ & OCI ☁️) to build scalable and innovative data solutions.

-... (rest of your README)

-##   🚀 Driving Data Solutions in the Cloud

-   A results-driven graduate 🎓 from Cleveland State University with a strong foundation in data technologies 💻, specializing in data analysis 📊, engineering ⚙️, and database administration 🗄️.
-I leverage expertise in SQL 💽, Python 🐍, Power BI, and cloud platforms (AWS ☁️ & OCI ☁️) to build scalable and impactful data solutions.

 ---